bkil/gemiweb0/doc/js-choices.md

 * Use cases: interfacing with API, third party integration, incremental update of local state
 * Workaround: JSONP, form submit

+### Automatic ToNumber conversion

+* Verdict: partial
+* Restriction: only allowed to get seconds from a Date
+* Reason: potential for bugs outweighs ergonomic benefits in most common code
+* Drawbacks: can often cause bugs if working on values of unforeseen types
+* Incidence rate: low
+* Implementation complexity: low, assuming `parseInt()` is already available, high if had to make standard library conforming
+* Workaround: `typeof`, `parseInt()`

+### Instantiate class with new keyword

+* Verdict: partial
+* Restriction: only for a few predetermined classes (Array, Object, XMLHttpRequest), see constructor arguments detailed separately.
+* Incidence rate: low for custom classes, intermediate for built-in
+* Implementation complexity: high if assuming full OOP, prototype and this support
+* Drawbacks: prototype based inheritance is disfavored
+* Workaround: can cleanly simulate OOP by capturing state within a Function that returns an Object of methods

 ## Unsupported

+### Automatic ToPrimitive conversion

+* Verdict: unsupported
+* Reason: implementation cost and introduced irregularity outweighs ergonomic benefits in most common code
+* Drawbacks: can often cause bugs if working on values of unforeseen types
+* Incidence rate: low
+* Implementation complexity: high
+* Workaround: convert to appropriate type manually

+### Constructor arguments

+* Verdict: unsupported
+* Implementation complexity: intermediate
+* Incidence rate: low
+* Use cases: Array initializer (instead of ES3 Array literal), ES3 RegExp
+* Reason: not crucial in practice
+* Workaround: separately instantiate the class and then initialize it (Array), use function application based alternatives that work without the new keyword (Function, String), substitute RegExp with String match, search or replace

 ### window.setInterval